viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 HashiCorp also supports Open Policy Agent (OPA) in Terraform Cloud.

 `Note:` Sentinel policies are paid feature.
+Sentinel policies are enforced after the plan, run tasks, and cost estimation phases but before the apply phase in Terraform Cloud.

 **Remote Backends For Terraform Cloud**